pgphil86/yacut/README.md

 ```
 [Вверх.](https://github.com/pgphil86/yacut?tab=readme-ov-file#yacut-created-by-pavel)

-## ## I. The Yakut project.
+## ## I. The Yacut project.

 ### Description of the project.
-Yakut is a service that shortens links.
+Yacut is a service that shortens links.
 ### Working with the project.
 First, you need to clone the repository and go to the working directory of the project.
 ```
 git@github.com:pgphil86/yacut.git
 ```
 ```
-cd yakut
+cd yacut
 ```
 Next, we create and activate a virtual environment.
 ```